oceanprotocol-archive/OEPs/11/README.md

 ### Encryption and Decryption

-The PUBLISHER can define if he/she wants to encrypt or not the URL's before adding to the DDO.
-This information added to the DDO allows to the CONSUMER's (via SQUID) to understand how to deal with the URL's.
+The PUBLISHER can define if he/she wants to encrypt or not the URLs before adding to the DDO.
+This information added to the DDO allows to the CONSUMER's (via SQUID) to understand how to deal with the URLs.
 To support this, in the Services section of the DDO can be specified this configuration under the **"encryption"** attribute.
 This attribute encapsulate one object with the following attributes:

-* type - The type of encryption applied to the URL's.
+* type - The type of encryption applied to the URLs.
 It could be SecretStore, RSAES-OAEP, None.
 * url (optional) - Url used during the encryption and decryption process.

 The different encryption procedures supported are:

 #### No Encryption

-This is the case when PUBLISHER doesn't want to encrypt the URL's.
+This is the case when PUBLISHER doesn't want to encrypt the URLs.
 This is represented in DDO when:

 * The encryption attribute is not defined as part of the service
 * The encryption type is **"None"**